38 Years of continual construction

 Sarah Winchester was the heiress to the Winchester Repeating Arms Company.
 Her husband, William, had died in 1881 of tuberculosis.
 Sarah, then age 42, had lost her only child 15 years earlier just six weeks after the baby’s birth; she came to believe that the tragedies which had befallen her were due to the immorality associated with the guns manufactured by Winchester Arms.
 Like so many of that age, she consulted a psychic who told her to leave Connecticut and go west.
 Her mission, she came to believe, was to spend the rest of her life spending her considerable fortune to build a house to atone for husband’s company.

 She purchased an 8 room house located on a sprawling farm in the Santa Clara valley of California in 1884; she immediately hired workers to transform the structure into a Victorian mansion.
-No architect was ever hired and no blueprint ever produced.
+No architect was ever engaged and no blueprint ever produced.
 It was Sarah who designed and added the rooms.
 From the Infallible Wikipedia:

 “There are roughly 161 rooms, including 40 bedrooms, 2 ballrooms (one completed and one unfinished) as well as 47 fireplaces, over 10,000 panes of glass, 17 chimneys (with evidence of two others), two basement levels and three elevators.
 Winchester’s property was about 162 acres (66 ha) at one time, but the estate has since been reduced to 4.5 acres (1.8 ha) – the minimum necessary to contain the house and nearby outbuildings.
 It has gold and silver chandeliers, hand-inlaid parquet floors and trim, and a vast array of colors and materials.
 Due to Mrs. Winchester’s debilitating arthritis, special ‘easy riser’ stairways were installed as a replacement for her original steep construction.
 This allowed her to move about her home freely as she was only able to raise each foot a few inches.
 There was only one working toilet for Winchester; it has been said that ‘all other restrooms were decoys to confuse spirits’ and that this is also ‘the reason why she slept in a different room each night’.
 The home’s conveniences were rare at the time of its construction.
 These included steam and forced-air heating, modern indoor toilets and plumbing, push-button gas lights, and Mrs. Winchester’s personal (and only) hot shower from indoor plumbing.
 There are also three elevators, including an Otis electric and one of which was powered by a rare horizontal hydraulic elevator piston.
 Most elevator pistons are vertical to save space, but Winchester preferred the improved functionality of the horizontal configuration.”